Legoless/Haystack/README.md

 Below is the list of iOS libraries that are common to use in almost every iOS project (in addition to **Haystack SDK**).

 - **AFNetworking**
- ⋅⋅⋅Networking library with automatic JSON parsing and NSURLSession support.
+   Networking library with automatic JSON parsing and NSURLSession support.
 - **BlocksKit**
-⋅⋅⋅Block utility categories for many Foundation classes.
+   Block utility categories for many Foundation classes.
 - **JSONModel**
-⋅⋅⋅Create objects from JSON dictionaries by only defining the properties.
+   Create objects from JSON dictionaries by only defining the properties.
 - **MagicalRecord**
-⋅⋅⋅Active Record like fetching from Core Data database.
+   Active Record like fetching from Core Data database.

 License